NijazK/NijazK.github.io/_posts/2023-18-01-FixedIncomeModel.markdown

 ![](https://user-images.githubusercontent.com/75659218/213615844-72b3a17f-f75e-454b-af36-6551476d42d5.png)

 As we see the yield curve has a downward slope because if the volatility is increased, the bond value has a higher chance of being callable.
-Callable bonds are essentially an option call, so there is a decay factor that accounts for sensitive volatility levels (sigma) as it does get closer to maturity.
+Callable bonds are essentially option calls, so there is a decay factor that accounts for sensitive volatility levels (sigma) as it does get closer to maturity.
 Using the Macauley Duration formula, we can check volatility levels at any settlement period.
 ![](https://user-images.githubusercontent.com/75659218/213620640-c87d00c3-d4a7-4b73-8d36-58b46cfabc33.png)